 |Style||24-120 mm Lens Kit|

 |Effective Still Resolution||24.3 MP|

 Nikon FX-format models tend to be heavier but not with D750.
-Though made with the same material, magnesium alloy, the addition of carbon fiber causes D750 to appears lighter than D810 weighing 755 grams and 880 grams, respectively.
+Though made with the same material, magnesium alloy, carbon fiber’s addition causes D750 to appear lighter than D810, weighing 755 grams and 880 grams, respectively.

 The combination of materials doesn’t affect the camera’s durability; instead, it retains its weather-sealed ergonomics that protect the camera from dust and moisture.
-Take note that along with its weight are the EN-EL15 rechargeable battery that can provide up to 1230 shots, a built-in pop-up flash, and a dual SD card slots.
+Please take note that along with its weight are the EN-EL15 rechargeable battery that can provide up to 1230 shots, a built-in pop-up flash, and dual SD card slots.